-3) Aviation headsets - "David Clark Company".
+2) Aviation headsets - "David Clark Company".
 The kit included seven headsets.
 Each set terminates into two plugs, one for the L and R speakers and one for the microphone.
 The microphone and speaker plugs are different diameters so there can be no confusion about what plugs go where.
 Any plug-pair can go into any socket-pair.

-With a single intercom box, a four-headset configuration is shown in Fig 6.
+With a single intercom box, a four-headset configuration is shown below (Figure 6).